Skip to main content

 Research profile

-Researchers at the University of Passau have been studying the challenges and risks of artificial intelligence for more than a decade as part of the University's focal theme on digitalisation.
+The interdisciplinary study of large language models is part of the University's focal theme on digitalisation, in the context of which tesearchers at the University of Passau have been studying the challenges and risks of artificial intelligence for more than a decade.
 The Technik Plus chairs, in particular the Chair of Data Science, have been instrumental in driving this development forward.
 The AI junior research group CAROLL based at this chair is a leader in the development of ontologies for rhetorical figures.
 In recent years, researchers have increasingly turned their attention to developments in digital platforms and cybersecurity, leading to the establishment of the DFG Research Training Group 2720 "Digital Platform Ecosystems (DPE)" on digital platform-based value creation and its implications for data exchange, organisation and socio-economic development, as well as the Bavarian Research Network for Digital Security.
 Research on artificial intelligence has received a further boost from the Bavarian High-Tech Agenda, an innovation drive that created new professorships with a strong research focus in all faculties, including chairs for AI engineeringmachine learning and artificial intelligence in criminal law.
 A large number of the University's institutions and departments are engaged in interdisciplinary research on large language models, including:

 How intelligent can machines become?
 This question has been on my mind for a long time.
 In my research, I not only look at the machines but also at the interaction between people and intelligent algorithms as well as complex systems